MIT-Emerging-Talent/ET6-practice-code-review/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The function's strategy _is not_ described in the documentation
 - [ ] Comments explain the _strategy_, **not** the _implementation_
-- [ ] The function _does not_ have more comments than code
+- [ ] Having more comments than code in a function
-  - If it does, consider finding a new strategy or a simpler implementation
+  - If this occurs, consider finding a new strategy or a simpler implementation

 ## Implementation